S3cBar0n/pYT_Tools/README.md

 <h3>Future features:</h3>
-- Check for Common Misconfiguration issues for AD users and Computers
+- Check for Common Misconfiguration issues for AD users and Computers<br>
-- Port Checker
+- Port Checker<br>
-- Automation tasks (creating/transfering files)
+- Automation tasks (creating/transfering files)<br>
-- Easy information gathering from AD (gathering lists of users based on a specific item like a common group, location, or attribute.)
+- Easy information gathering from AD (gathering lists of users based on a specific item like a common group, location, or attribute.)<br>